romainsacchi/rmnd-lca/docs/user_scenarios.rst

     replaces:
-      - name: market for ammonia, anhydrous, liquid reference product: ammonia, anhydrous, liquid replaces in:
+      - name: market for ammonia, anhydrous, liquid reference product: ammonia, anhydrous, liquid
+    # but only in German datasets
+    replaces in:
       - location: DE

+    # indicates that the market is a fuel market and emissions of activities
+    # using this market as a supplier should be adjusted
+    is fuel:
+      petrol:
+        Carbon dioxide, fossil: 3.15
+        Carbon dioxide, non-fossil: 0.0
+      bioethanol:
+        Carbon dioxide, fossil: 0.0
+        Carbon dioxide, non-fossil: 3.15

+    # we also want to manually add some emissions to the market
+    add:
+      - name: market for electricity, low voltage reference product: electricity, low voltage
+        amount: 0.0067

+    # If true, flip signs
+    waste market: False

 This tells **premise** to build a market dataset named **market for ammonia (APS)** with the reference product **ammonia, anhydrous, liquid** and the unit